 Innovative Applications in Analytics Award

-Please join us in congratulating the finalists of the 2016 Innovative Applications in Analytics Award (IAAA) sponsored by the INFORMS Analytics Section.
+Please join us in congratulating the finalists of the 2016 Innovative Applications in Analytics Award (IAAA) sponsored by the INFORMS Analytics Society.
 The judging committee chaired by Scott Grasman from Rochester Institute of Technology, has selected three finalists.
-All finalists will be presenting their projects at the 2016 INFORMS Analytics Conference in Orlando, FL in April.
+All finalists presented their projects at the 2016 INFORMS Analytics Conference in Orlando, FL in April.
 Here is the list of finalists (in no particular order).

 3. Driving Organic Growth with Zilliant SalesMax.